mayur-chavhan/my-zsh/README.md

 * If the text/icons look broken, make sure your terminal is using one of the Nerd fonts. [discussion](https://github.com/powerline/fonts/issues/185).
 I recommend "RobotoMono Nerd Font"

-* marker's shortcut "Ctr+t" clashed with fzf so I rebound it to "Ctr +b"

 * All oh-my-zsh plugins are installed under ~/.oh-my-zsh, Other tools (fzf,marker,todo) are installed in ~/.quickzsh